aishwarjya2802/eda_netflix_movies_tvshows/README.md

 # Result

--Netflix has released most number of content around 2020 ever in the history of the Netflix.
+- Netflix has released most number of content around 2020 ever in the history of the Netflix.
--Most of the content on the Netflix have rating TV-MA and TV-14.
+- Most of the content on the Netflix have rating TV-MA and TV-14.
--Netflix produces more number of Movies as compared to TV Shows.
+- Netflix produces more number of Movies as compared to TV Shows.
--United States produces most number of content on the Netflix, followed by India.
+- United States produces most number of content on the Netflix, followed by India.
--United States produces most number of Movies on the Netflix, followed by India.
+- United States produces most number of Movies on the Netflix, followed by India.
--United States produces most number of TV Shows on the Netflix, followed by United Kingdom.
+- United States produces most number of TV Shows on the Netflix, followed by United Kingdom.
--The Category of the most of the content produces by Netflix are Dramas, International Movies and Documentaries.
+- The Category of the most of the content produces by Netflix are Dramas, International Movies and Documentaries.
--Rajiv Chilaka has directed most number of content on the netflix.
+- Rajiv Chilaka has directed most number of content on the netflix.
--David Attenborough has cast most number of shows on the Netflix.
+- David Attenborough has cast most number of shows on the Netflix.
--Most of the shows on the Netflix has 1 season duration.
+- Most of the shows on the Netflix has 1 season duration.

 # Data Source
 [Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows/download?datasetVersionNumber=5)